 With regard to data provided by the you, in case you freely decide so, data are erased within 30 days of the receipt of your written request thereof.
 In case you use personal data unlawfully or deceptively or commit a crime, upon being informed about this, UNIX Autó Kft. may erase all your personal data at the same time as erasing your registration.
-A request for the erasure of personal data must be sent to the email address email@example.com.
+The cancellation request must be submitted on www.unixauto.com/contacts.
 Data are erased within 30 days of the receipt of your written request, unless the law mandates otherwise.
 In the event of erasure, the profile data cannot be restored.

 In line with your fields of interest, Controller may show personalized ads on the sites downloaded when visiting the website or may send personalized advertisements to you in email, which contain useful and interesting information for you.
 Advertising spaces and personalized contents are machine-selected, during their distribution no personal data are transmitted or processed, no analysis or examination of personal data is necessary.

 Fact and purpose of data processing: when registering at the webshop www.unixauto.hu the user gives preliminary consent to get electronic or printed newsletters about the service provider’s current offers at the contacts given during registration.
 Without registration Controller does not send advertising content.
 Registered users may unsubscribe from newsletters orally, electronically or by post.
 Newsletters may only be sent to users who accept the Privacy Statement provided on the website.